 24.58(7) Employer requirements.

 b.
-The first employer weekly certification shall be due no later than the Monday following the effective date of the employer's work share plan.
-All subsequent weekly employer certifications shall be due no later than Monday (close of business) following the benefit week.
-If the employer fails to submit the weekly certification by the Monday immediately following the benefit week, the department will have good cause to terminate the employer's work share plan.
+The first employer weekly certification shall be due no later than the Monday following the effective date of the employer's approved work share plan.
+All subsequent weekly employer certifications shall be due no later than Monday (close of business) immediately following the benefit week.
+If the employer fails to submit the weekly certification by Monday immediately following the benefit week, the department will have good cause to terminate the employer's work share plan.

 Item 9.
 Amend paragraph 25.8(2)"b," introductory paragraph, as follows: